Low-energy plasmon excitations in infinite-layer nickelates

-In the weakly interacting case, as it was shown in Fig. \ref{fig5}(a), (b), and (c), the charge excitation spectrum is broad and carries low intensity, making the separation of the plasmon from the broad background difficult.
-Notably, previous RIXS studies on infinite-layer nickelates\cite{lu21,tam21,krieger22,rossi22} did not show signs of low-energy plasmons.
-However, it is important to note that the experimental conditions in these studies were optimized for the detection of magnetic excitations and charge density waves, and not for the search of plasmons.
-Moreover, other intrinsic or extrinsic effects may play a role beyond the two possible scenarios discussed here.
-Thus, future RIXS experiments on nickelates are highly desirable and might provide a more conclusive picture whether low-energy plasmons are present and can be described in nickelates in analogy to cuprates.
+In the presence of weakly interacting electrons, as shown in Fig. \ref{fig5}(a)-\ref{fig5}(c), the charge excitation spectrum is broad, and it may be difficult to seprate the plasmon from the broad background.
+Notably, previous RIXS studies on infinite-layer nickelates \cite{lu21,tam22,krieger22,rossi22} did not show signs of low-energy plasmons.
+However, the experimental conditions in those studies were optimized for the detection of magnetic excitations, i.e., paramagnons, and charge density waves and not for the search of plasmons.
+Thus, future RIXS experiments on nickelates are highly desirable and might provide a more conclusive picture about whether low-energy plasmons are present and can be described in nickelates in analogy to cuprates.

+It is under debate whether additional orbitals might also play a role at low energies.
+Hence, it is not our aim to discuss quantitatively the plasmons, their dispersion, and their possible presence at half filling in multiorbital models.
+Our RPA results obtained in the effective single-band model should be regarded at the qualitative level.
+If, in the future, more precise experimental data are reported on low-energy plasmons in nickelates, it will be worthwhile to perform calculations in a more realistic model including the multiorbital picture explicitly.

-Finally, it will be interesting to find or to develop a layered uncorrelated system with a large interlayer hopping.
-According to our view, this system should not show well defined low-energy plasmons, or if they exist, they should be of low intensity and broad and probably difficult to be discerned from the background.
-As far as we know, such kind of systems and experiments were not developed yet, and then provide useful insights about the effect of electron correlations on charge excitations.
+Finally, it will be interesting to find or to develop a layered uncorrelated system with large interlayer hopping.
+According to our view, this system should not show well-defined low-energy plasmons, or if they exist, they should be of low intensity and broad and probably difficult to be discerned from the background.
+As far as we know, such systems and experiments have not been developed yet; they would provide useful insights about the effect of electron correlations on charge excitations.

-\acknowledgments The authors thank C. Falter, M. Hepting, A.M.
-Ole\'s, A.P.
-Schnyder, and K.-J. Zhou for fruitful comments.
+\acknowledgments The authors thank C. Falter, A. M. Ole\'s, A. P. Schnyder, and K.-J. Zhou for fruitful comments.
+The authors especially thank to M. Hepting for useful discussions and critical reading of the manuscript.
 A.G. thanks the Max-Planck-Institute for Solid State Research in Stuttgart for hospitality and financial support.
 H.Y. was supported by JSPS KAKENHI Grants No. JP20H01856.